Google News Showcase now rolling out in Japan

 The effort has signed nearly 1,000, up from 800 in July, deals with news publications in India, Germany, Brazil, Canada, France, Japan, the UK, Argentina, Australia, Czechia, Italy, Canada, Austria and Colombia.

-The tech giant said that over 90 per cent of the publications "provide local or community news," reports 9To5Google.
+The tech giant said that over 90 per cent of the publications "provide local or community news".

 In Japan, Google has signed partnerships with over 40 publishers that include national, regional and local news organisations.